 As for the Graphics cards, go for the Nvidia 4000 or 3000 series if you favor RTX.
 Otherwise, the Radeon 7000 and 6000 have some fantastic cards which provide the best bang for your buck.

 Getting a PSU is closely related to the overall power requirement of your computer.
 Choose a Gold or higher-tier model that can provide more power than what your PC needs.
-And to serve the great, Corsair PSU is the best for budget in the market.
+And to serve the great.

 And as for the case, you can go either for RGB or without it.
 Choose a case with good airflow and one that allows you to manage the cables efficiently.